 - Due Torri Hotel is the crown jewel of Verona, located in the old town.
 Enjoy the rooftop terrace for breathtaking views and delicious wine.

-- Hotel Gabbia d’Oro is a small hotel, only 27 rooms.
+- Hotel Gabbia d’Oro is a small hotel, with only 27 rooms.
 Lots of character and charm, coupled with high-end touches.
 Centrally located and books up fast!

 Verona Dining Guide